Karaiskakis Stadium disaster: The incident

+Causes

 There are still debates regarding the causes that led to the disaster.
 The main cause of the accident, according to the official police report, seems to have been a partially closed door.
 While exiting, some fans lost their balance and fell on the last steps: dozens fell onto each other and were stepped over by a horde of unsuspecting fans who kept coming in.
 19 supporters died at the stadium, while another two died of their injuries in hospital, with 55 being injured, many of them seriously.
 Most of the dead and wounded were teenagers and young adults.